Ji.hlava International Documentary Film Festival

-Ji.hlava International Documentary Film Festival (Mezinárodní festival dokumentárních filmů Ji.hlava), also known as MFDF Ji.hlava or Ji.hlava IDFF, is a documentary film festival that takes place annually in Jihlava, Czech Republic, typically in late October.
-The festival was established in 1997 by a group of high school students in Jihlava, led by Marek Hovorka, who has directed the festival since its inception.
-Since 2001, it has been organized by the Jihlava Association of Amateur Filmmakers, which rebranded as DOC.DREAM - the Association for the Support of Documentary Cinema in 2015.
+Ji.hlava International Documentary Film Festival (Mezinárodní festival dokumentárních filmů Ji.hlava), also known as MFDF Ji.hlava or Ji.hlava IDFF, is a documentary film festival that takes place annually in the Czech city of Jihlava, typically in late October.
+The festival was established in 1997 by a group of high school students, led by Marek Hovorka, who has directed the festival since its inception.
+Since 2001, it has been organized by the Jihlava Association of Amateur Filmmakers, which rebranded as DOC.DREAM—the Association for the Support of Documentary Cinema—in 2015.
 Ji.hlava IDFF is a founding member of Doc Alliance, a coalition of seven European documentary film festivals.

-During the 2022 festival, over 86,000 attendees viewed films, with more than 36,000 attending screenings in cinemas and nearly 50,000 viewing films online.
-The festival featured 376 films in 2022, and over 1,000 film professionals participated in the Ji.hlava Industry Programme, which includes initiatives such as Emerging Producers, Festival Identity, and Conference Fascinations.
+During the 2022 event, over 86,000 visitors viewed films, with more than 36,000 attending screenings in cinemas and nearly 50,000 viewing films online.
+The festival featured 376 films in 2022, and over 1,000 film professionals participated in the Ji.hlava Industry Programme, which includes initiatives such as Emerging Producers.

-The 28th edition of the festival was held from 25 October to 3 November 2024, and the 29th edition took place from 24 October to 2 November 2025.
+The most recent edition of the event took place from 24 October to 2 November 2025.

-Programme
+Program

 Competition sections

 The festival features six competition sections: